hevelius/files_external_onedrive/README.md

 # files_external_onedrive
-OneDrive backend for ownCloud
+OneDrive backend for NextCloud

-Requires ownCloud 10.0 or later
+Requires NextCloud 15.0 or later

 ## Steps For Installation:
 - Get the code